facebookresearch/hiplot/README.md

 ## HiPlot in a Jupyter notebook
 ### Basic usage
-Provide a list of dictionnaries to build a HiPlot `Experiment` that you can display
+Provide a list of dictionnaries to build a `hip.Experiment` that you can display
 ```python
 # In a Jupyter notebook
 import hiplot as hip